FuelLabs/fuels-rs/docs/src/calling-contracts/tx-dependency-estimation.md

 > **Note:** `.estimate_tx_dependencies()` can also be used when working with multi calls.

 > **Note:** if no resolution was found after exhausting all simulation attempts, the last received error will be propagated.
-The same will happen if an error occurs that is not related to the transactions dependencies.
+The same will happen if an error is unrelated to transaction dependencies.